therealssj/blog/content/statement/Skycoin PSA - Onwards and upwards.md

-### New Official r/Skycoin & r/Skytrader Reddits
+# New Official r/Skycoin & r/Skytrader Reddits

 The Skycoin official Reddit community is moving to [r/Skycoin](http://www.reddit.com/r/skycoin).
 The old r/skycoinproject subreddit will be closing down on Monday, March 5th.
 This subreddit will be for official news, events, and serious questions.

 All memes, price and trading discussion, and less serious discussions will take place in our community club house at [r/Skytrader](http://www.reddit.com/r/skytrader).
-This is where the SkyArmy can hang out, throw up some stickers, let loose and have fun.
+This is where the SkyNation can hang out, throw up some stickers, let loose and have fun.

-### First In A Series Of AMAs To Feature Synth
+# First In A Series Of AMAs To Feature Synth

 To kick off the new community home, an AMA is scheduled with Synth, and the community can submit their questions for him [here](https://www.reddit.com/r/skycoin/comments/815pn2/skycoin_official_ama_collecting_questions_for_the/).
 Questions will be collected until Friday, March 2nd, and answers will be posted on Monday, March 5th.
 See the link above for details.